nippur72/z80ne-wav/README.md

 From the command prompt:

 ```
-decodewav -i inputfile.wav -o outputfile.hex [-noheader]
+decodewav -i inputfile.wav -o outputfile.hex [--noheader] [-b 300|600|1200]
 ```

-The `-noheader` switch is used to skip the two bytes header that encode the starting address of the file in memory.
+The `--noheader` switch is used to skip the two bytes header that encode the starting address of the file in memory.

+The `-b` option sets de baudrate (300 by default).

 # WAV file data format